dzackgarza/Research/Notes/rg.md

 Every Riemann surface is the quotient of a free, proper and holomorphic action of a discrete group on its universal covering and this universal covering is holomorphically isomorphic (one also says: "conformally equivalent" or "biholomorphic") to one of the following:

-1. the Riemann sphere
+1. The Riemann sphere
-2. the complex plane
+2. The complex plane
-3. the unit disk in the complex plane.
+3. The unit disk in the complex plane.

 In 3 dimensions, there are 8 geometries, called the eight Thurston geometries.
 Not every 3-manifold admits a geometry, but Thurston's geometrization conjecture proved by Grigori Perelman states that every 3-manifold can be cut into pieces that are geometrizable.